Skip to main content

 General Collection Guidelines

-The Interdisciplinary, Cultural and Film Studies Liaison at WVU Libraries selects materials to support the research needs of WVU undergraduates; MA and Ph.D. students; the teaching faculty; and other researchers.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates; MA and Ph.D. students; the teaching faculty; and other researchers.
 The transdisciplinary nature of these programs requires collaborative, integrative and cooperative efforts to select and distribute materials across boundaries of discipline, format and platform.
 Enhancing access to existing primary resource collections and data across disciplines is equally vital.
 Transdisciplinarity encompasses all fields and by definition is both inclusive and diverse in discipline, language, geography, format and content.

 Colleges offering Interdisciplinary and Multidisciplinary degrees at WVU include Creative Arts, the College of Applied Human Sciences, The Davis College of Agriculture, Natural Resources and Design, The Eberly College of Arts and Sciences, The College of Business and Economics, Humanities and Social Sciences and The Reed College of Media.